 - The defendant’s interference must have been intentional;

-- Reasonable certainty that plaintiff would have received the inheritance had the defendant not interfered; and
+- Reasonable certainty that the plaintiff would have received the inheritance had the defendant not interfered; and

-- The plaintiff must have suffered damages as a result of the defendant’s interference.
+- The plaintiff must have suffered damages due to the defendant’s interference.

-- Interference with gifts that would have otherwise been made to the plaintiff during the lifetime of the deceased individual, known as “inter vivos gifts.”
+- Interference with gifts that would have otherwise been made to the plaintiff during the lifetime of the deceased individual is known as “inter vivos gifts.”

-- Wrongfully inducing the deceased individual to transfer property to the defendant during the deceased individual’s lifetime (“inter vivos transfer”), thereby diminishing the inheritance of the plaintiff.
+- Wrongfully inducing the deceased individual to transfer property to the defendant during the deceased individual’s lifetime (“inter vivos transfer”), thereby diminishing the plaintiff’s inheritance.

 Fraudulent Inducement in Illinois Probate Litigation